tu-team/2/doc/design-specification/system-description.md

 #### Goal management

 TU uses goal oriented processes to implement machine understanding.
 Goal management is the process to find proper goal in current state of the system.

+#### Clarification request processing

+TU is capable of requesting clarification of unclear and not complete parts of problem description.
+Human specialist specifies clarification response and system processes clarification response within original request context.

+#### Making sense analyser

+Right after machine understanding processed a problem description, TU checks weather current understanding does make sense, according to trained domain information in
+Knowledge base.

+#### Emotional state control

+Time control and reinforcement learning uses emotional state of the system.
+Emotional state control switches entire state of the system according
+to: feedback from human specialist for solution during training, time left to process the incident.

 //TODO